Hyunsu-Lee/preemptive_gpu_scheduling/README.md

 ## Note that
 Our preemptive GPU scheduler map the GPU memory region and snapshot memory to kernel virtual memory space through vamp function.
 This is a fast way to quickly map physical memory page to contiguous virtual memory, but, kernel virtual memory space can be insufficient in 32-bit architecture.
 This problem can be mitigated by increasing kernel virtual memory space size.
 Sure, this spatial problem will not occur in 64-bit architecture with very large virtual memory space.

+## The publication of the ikernel and the Transcl project
+	1. Lee, Hyeonsu, Jaehun Roh, and Euiseong Seo.
+"A GPU Kernel Transactionization Scheme for Preemptive Priority Scheduling."
+2018 IEEE Real-Time and Embedded Technology and Applications Symposium (RTAS).
+IEEE, 2018.
+	2. Lee, Hyeonsu, et al. "Idempotence-Based Preemptive GPU Kernel Scheduling for Embedded Systems."
+IEEE Transactions on Computers (2020).